wrightmat/dnd-eberron/docs/other/Age of the Giants.md

 - Enslavement of the first Eladrin taken from Shae Tirias Tolai.
 See [[13.
 Crya, the Lonely Dreamer#Taer Lian Doresh|Taer Lian Doresh]].

 60 KYA
-- First contact with the dragons, from whom the Giants learned expertise in arcane magic
+- First contact with the dragons, from whom the Giants learned expertise in arcane magic.
 - Establishment of other outposts, such as on Sarlona.

 40 KYA